bjd-php/parsley-bundle/README.md

 Internally, the builder uses the `ConstraintFactory` service, registered as `jben87_parsley.validator.constraint_factory`.

-It can be used to create a suitable Parsley constraint for a given Symfony constraint.
+It can be used to create the suitable Parsley constraint for a given Symfony constraint.

 ```php